KjetilIN/Renewable-Energy-REST-API/readme.md

 To the body make sure to add: <br>
     - the url that should be invoked<br>
     - the alpha code of the country that you want to be notified by<br>
-    - the number of calls to be notified for.
-See _How are notifications sent?_ for more details <br>
+    - the number of calls to be notified if the event is for calls. <br>
+    - the type of event to be notified on.
+See [the notification types here.](#notification-event-types)
 <br>

 ## Setting up a new notification subscription: <br>